Hawaii helicopter crash pilot lost license for 2010 drug use

+Matero was “rehired by Safari only after he satisfied all FAA requirements for reinstatement,” the statement said.
+“From the time of his reinstatement to the day of the accident, he was subject to ongoing drug screening by the FAA and was certified for flight annually.
+No other pilot in company history has failed a drug test.”

+Tour helicopter companies must have FAA-approved drug-and-alcohol testing programs, Gregor told the AP.

-Matero and the passengers died when the helicopter crashed Dec.
-26 on a remote mountain ridge of Kauai island.
+Matero and six passengers died when the helicopter crashed on a remote mountain ridge on the island of Kauai the day after Christmas.

 A hiker who was about 1.5 miles (2.4 kilometers) away from the crash site told investigators that visibility was only about 20 feet (6 meters) at the time because of fog and rain, according to a preliminary report released by the National Transportation Safety Board.